Districts of Delhi Police: Organization

-At the police district level, a Deputy Commissioner of Police (DCP) is assisted by Additional DCP and ACP.
-Below ACP, there are station house officers (SHO) who are in-charge of a police station in India.
+At the police district level, a Deputy Commissioner of Police (DCP) is assisted by an Additional DCP and Assistant Commissioners of Police (ACPs).
+Below the ACPs are the Station House Officers (SHOs), typically officers of the Police Inspector rank, who are in charge of police stations in India.

+Police zones, ranges and districts

 List of districts of Delhi Police

 List of 15 Districts of Delhi Police with effect from January 2019.
 (P.S. stands for Police Station).

 Note: A police district is headed by an IPS officer of the rank of Deputy Commissioner of Police (DCP), while a police sub-division is headed by a Sub-divisional police officer (SDPO) of the rank of Assistant Commissioner of Police (ACP).